practicalli/spacemacs/docs/external-repl/show-repl-on-connect.md

 `SPC SPC fundamental-mode` will switch off the text formatting and help the REPL buffer should be faster to respond.

-However, fundamental-mode should be a last resource as it limits the usefulness of the REPL buffer.
+`fundamental-mode` should be considered a last resource as it limits the usefulness of the REPL buffer.